How Fast Can You Lose Weight and Keep it Off? Don't Ask Oprah!

-But the question still remains; can fast weight loss work long-term if done appropriately?
+But the question remains; can fast weight loss work long-term if done appropriately?

-James Anderson's "very low calorie diet" study
+James Anderson's "very low-calorie diet" study

 The followers of the plan drank their calories at a tune of only 900 per day in the form of five smoothies with the option of exchanging two of them for real foods that fit within the caloric guidelines, much like Oprah did.

 Now, this is where it gets exciting and goes against the grain of prior research about weight rebound.

-23 percent of the speedy weight losers keep off 15 pounds for longer than five years time.
+- 23 percent of the speedy weight losers keep off 15 pounds for longer than five years' time.